Have You Recently Been Diagnosed With Antiphospholipid Syndrome?

 Please note that these tips did NOT come from a Doctor or anyone in the medical profession.

-Check out INR Tracker if you are more digitally inclined and want to record and track your INR information online.
+Check out the Clinic Care app if you are more digitally inclined and want to record and track your INR information online.
 There is a lot of good information on the site and you will be able to record multiple things and see trends in your INR.

 Use a log sheet if you are on Low Molecular Weight Heparin (LMWH) or Lovenox® (short or long term).
-We have one in our 3 year log book that’s located on our Cafepress site.
 We also have a LMWH brochure that’s available for download on our Downloads page.
 The brochure is about the proper way to administer the self-injections.

 Founded in 2005, the APS Foundation of America, Inc. is dedicated to fostering and facilitating joint efforts in the areas of education, public awareness, research, and patient services for Antiphospholipid Syndrome (APS) in an effective and ethical manner.